EQAR/deqar-docs/docs/data_submission.md

 ## Report Data Elements

+### Report Creation

-### Report Creation:  A single creating agency must be clearly identified for each report.
+A single creating agency must be clearly identified for each report.
 The creating agency is often, though not always, the same as the submitting agency.

 - **Agency\*** (<code>agency</code> or <code>agency_id</code>; required; string)
 The agency which created the report must be provided for each report as an agency acronym or as a DEQAR agency ID.
 This allows the report to be linked to an existing agency record and makes it possible to validate and transform the submitted data in accordance with the agency's profile.
 *e.g. AAQ*
 *e.g. 33*

+### Report Identification

-### Report Identification: A report identifier must be used when submitting updates to an existing report in CSV or JSON.
+A report identifier must be used when submitting updates to an existing report in CSV or JSON.
 Each report can be identified using an agency's local identifiers or through DEQAR report IDs, which are assigned at upload.
 It is recommended that agencies submit local report identifiers with every submission object.

 - DEQAR Report ID (<code>deqar_id</code>; not required; string)
 Each uploaded report is assigned a unique DEQAR report ID.
 This may be used to submit updates to existing reports or to promote synchronisation with an agency's local system.